cagataysari/carnd_t1p4_advanced_lane_finding/README.md

 ####5.
 Calculate the radius of curvature of the lane and the position of the vehicle with respect to center.

 The radius of curvature is implemented at getCurvatureRadiusInMeters() in `util_line.py`.
 The pixels are converted to values in units of meters.
 Then the radius is calculated based on the curvature formula of second-order polynomials.
-Since ultimately the steering angle is determined by the curvature, a low-pass filter is applied to smooth out the value over the time.
+Since ultimately we want the steering angle which is determined by the curvature, a low-pass filter is applied to smooth out the value over the time.
 In addition, if the difference of curvature is too big between the two lines, the lane data will be dropped and a past result will be reused.
 The filtering is at getCurvatureRadiusInMeters() and and isLaneValid() in `util_lane.py`.

 The position of the car with respect to lane center is calculated by subtracting the lane center from the image middle position.
 A negative value means the car is on the right side from the lane center.
 It is implemented at getCarDepartureFromLaneCeterInMeters() `util_lane.py`.